 Is Laser Hair Removal / Reduction Safe?

-Laser hair reduction is an effective non-invasive treatment solution that is fast and safe.
+Laser hair reduction is an effective and non-invasive treatment solution that is fast and safe.
 Most patients can return to work and normal activity immediately.
 It is not uncommon for the skin to feel warm and look red after treatment.
 These symptoms may feel like a mild sunburn and usually subside within a few hours.
 The patient can expect to shed from the treated area within a few weeks.
 This may resemble hair growing from the area, but the hair is actually being purged from the follicle.
 Patients are prohibited from waxing, electrolysis, and/or tweezing from the treated area, however, shaving can be resumed immediately.

 Who is a Candidate for Laser Hair Reduction?

 Individuals with excessive or unwanted hair is a good candidate for LHR.
 Laser Hair Reduction is not approved for all hair colors and skin types.
-Light pulses get absorbed by the melanin in the hair, and the resulting heat damages or destroys the follicle holding the hair.
+Light pulses get absorbed by the melanin in the hair, and the resulting heat damages or destroy the follicle holding the hair.
 For this reason, it only works on dark hair.
-White, grey, blonde and even red hair cannot be treated.
+White, grey, blonde, and even red hair cannot be treated.
 Those with brown or black hair can see great results.

 The Candela GentleMax Pro is approved for almost anyone, except women who are pregnant and/or nursing.